ahmadshahzadl/ahmadshahzadl/Readme.md

 ---

+**Co-Founder----Binary Brains**
-**Binary Brain** is more than just a name—it's a mindset.
+**Binary Brain** is more than just a name it's a mindset.
 Here, every bit and byte counts toward creating a better digital world.
 Let's code the future together.

 ---